 - 1. Generates a request to the destination T-Server to cancel the request for routing service. - 2.
-Sends EventError to the client that requested the service.

-3. Deletes information about the request.
+Sends EventError to the client that requested the service. - 3.
+Deletes information about the request.

 The destination T-Server receives the request for routing service availability and checks the requested type of routing.
 Depending on the ISCC transaction type, it stores the request information and, when appropriate, allocates access resources for the coming call.
-For example, an External Routing Point is allocated when the transaction type is route, and a DNIS number is allocated when the transaction type is dnis-pool.
+For example, an External Routing Point is allocated when the transaction type is route, and an Access Resource of type dnis is allocated when the transaction type is dnis-pool.

 Note: The resource-allocation-mode and resource-load-maximum configuration options determine how resources are allocated.
-Refer to Chapter 9, "T-Server Common Configuration Options," on page 205 for option descriptions.
+For option descriptions, refer to Chapter 9, "T-Server Common Configuration Options," on page 205 for option descriptions.